The fluid therapy indication determines the fluid choice, the amount of liquid to be infused, and the infusion rate.

 Parenteral nutrition is slowly pumped into the bloodstream through a drip.

-Because it can be very irritating to blood vessels, it is usually given into a large vein near the heart through a central venous line that is placed in the upper arm, chest, or neck.
+Because it can be very irritating to blood vessels, it is usually given into a large vein near the heart through a central venous line in the upper arm, chest, or neck.

 The use of parenteral nutrition can sometimes result in serious problems, such as blood infections or a disorder in biochemistry.